BrennenMcGill/p1-death-roll/README.md

 > THEN I can input my name and read the game instructions
 > WHEN I initiate the game
 > THEN I place my bet and roll the dice
-> WHEN one rolled number is higher than the opponent's
+> WHEN a player's rolled number is higher than the opponent's
-> THEN the higher roll wins and collects the opponent's money in the amount bet
+> THEN the higher roll wins and that player collects the opponent's money in the amount bet
 > WHEN either player runs out of money
 > THEN the game is over and the player with money left wins
 > When the game is over